Posted in

 First Impressions and Unboxing

 The MovingSports wheels arrived in a basic, brown, unbranded box.
-They were protected by a foam bag and protective covers.
-The box contains a tubeless rim tape and valves.
-Those are unfortunately not installed.
-Spare spokes, spoke tension chart, or anything similar was not included.
+They were protected with a foam bag and protective covers.
+The box contained a tubeless rim tape and valves.
+These were not installed.
+MovingSports later reached out to me and told me I received a review version, and the retail version comes with the rim tape installed.
+No spare spokes, spoke tension chart, or anything similar was included.

 Similar to the Lún HYPER 5 or Elitewheels DRIVE 2 wheels, which I reviewed recently, the valves have multiple “air shafts” for improved airflow.
 In theory, they should make it easier to seat tubeless tires.
 Spoiler alert: It didn’t help.